Health insurance in China: New Rural Co-operative Medical Scheme (2002–2016)

 The World Health Organization (WHO) summarized the success of NRCMS: the NRCMS rapidly expanded, with an increasing service bundle.
 It provided better access to higher quality service, and partly controlled medical costs.
 NRCMS is appropriate and convenient for China's enormous number of migrant workers who used to have limited access to healthcare.
 In 2015, NRCMS spent CN¥293.34 billion (US$45 billion) on 670 million participants and 1.653 billion instances of medical service, with the average of CN¥437.8 (US$67.25) per capita.

 However, there are some difficulties that undermine the scheme's effectiveness in reducing out-of-pocket medical costs.
 To begin with, the benefit package of NRCMS is mostly limited to catastrophic and inpatient care.
 While these costs are covered, most outpatient visits requires substantial individual payment.
 Secondly, the reimbursement rate varies across level of healthcare facilities, increasing the cost of high-level hospital visit.
 The details of the NRCMS show that patients benefit most from the NRCMS at a local level.
 If patients go to a small hospital or clinic in their local town, the scheme will cover from 70–80% of their bill, but if they go to a county one, the percentage of the cost being covered falls to about 60%, and if they need specialist help in a large modern city hospital, they have to bear most of the cost themselves, as the scheme would cover only about 30% of the bill.
 Furthermore, a fee-for service structure in the healthcare system provides incentives for healthcare providers to prescribe medicine or perform treatment in excess than is necessary to treat the patient.
 In addition, NRCMS reduces the actual cost of a medical service, but patients prefer to purchase more medical services in response to the reduced cost, offsetting the benefits of NRCMS.
-Those who are poor or in poorer regions benefit less from NRCMS, causing inequality.
+Those who are poor or in poorer regions benefit less from NRCMS.

+History of urban systems

+Labor Health Insurance and Government Health Insurance

+In the early 1950s, China established Labor Health Insurance (LHI) to cover state-owned enterprise employees and employees of some urban collectively-owned enterprises.
+Various labor departments managed LHI and its funding came from the enterprises.

+In the early 1950s, China established Government Health Insurance (GHI) for employees of government administrative units (like government agencies) and employees of operative units (like public schools, universities, and hospitals).
+GHI was funded through taxes.